temporalio/documentation/docs-src/clusters/how-to-set-up-dual-visibility.md

         password: "temporal"
 ```

-To set Elasticsearch as both your primary and secondary Visibility store, use the configuration key `elasticsearch.indices.secondary_visibility`, as shown in the following example.
+To configure Elasticsearch as both your primary and secondary store, use the configuration key `elasticsearch.indices.secondary_visibility`, as shown in the following example.

 ```yaml
 persistence: